polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Compatibility

-To ensure a smooth transition the first step is to remove collator signature checking logic on the node side and upgrade validators.
-Any tooling that uses these fields will require similar changes as described above to support both formats.
+To ensure a smooth transition the first step is to remove collator signature checking logic in the runtime and the node side, then upgrade validators.
+Any tooling that decodes UMP XCM messages needs an update to support the new UMP messages.

-The runtime does not check the collator signature so there are no other specific concers for compatibility except adding the support for the new primitives.

-`CoreIndex` commitments are mandatory only for parachains using elastic scaling.
+`CoreIndex` commitments are needed only by parachains using elastic scaling.
+Just upgrading the collator node and runtime should be sufficient and possible with no manual changes.

 No new implementation of networking protocol versions for collation and validation are required.

+The runtime does check the collator signature in inclusion, so that should be removed as first step, before the new receipts are introduced.

 ## Prior Art and References